MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/customize-content-snippets.md

 You can use snippets to show text or HTML.
 The content snippets can also use [liquid objects](../liquid/liquid-objects.md), and reference other content such as [entities](../liquid/liquid-objects.md#entities).

 For example, you can use the steps explained earlier in this article to create/edit a content snippet.
-While editing the snippet, you can include sample code to [an entity record](../liquid/liquid-objects.md#entities).
+While editing the snippet, you can include sample code to [a record](../liquid/liquid-objects.md#entities).
 Ensure you replace the ID of the Account entity record with the correct ID from your environment.
 You can also use another entity instead of Account.

 After you create a snippet with text, HTML, or liquid objects shown in the example above, you can use it in a portal page.